-- Stop/reduce illegal activity through improved regulations and enforcement, including issuing of fines to those conducting illegal activities as a deterrent to others. - Enforce dogs on-lead and provide more information about why dogs on-lead is important. - Install CCTV cameras (in progress) to discourage illegal activities such as off-road four-wheel driving and illegal rubbish dumping. - Warmambool City Council to work closely with Parks Victoria and Victoria Police to ensure monitoring and enforcement is undertaken on a regular basis. - Cleary define who is the responsible authority for each enforcement matter
+- Stop/reduce illegal activity through improved regulations and enforcement, including issuing of fines to those conducting illegal activities as a deterrent to others. - Enforce dogs on-lead and provide more information about why dogs on-lead is important. - Install CCTV cameras (in progress) to discourage illegal activities such as off-road four-wheel driving and illegal rubbish dumping. - Warmambool City Council to work closely with Parks Victoria and Victoria Police to ensure monitoring and enforcement is undertaken on a regular basis. - Cleary define who is the responsible authority for each enforcement matter individuals, volunteers, government organisations and Gunditj Mirring and Eastern Maar OBJECTIVE 12: Work in collaboration and support partnerships with local groups and Peoples to see the plan implemented.

-7.12 WORK IN COLLABORATION WITH PARTNERS TO IMPLEMENT THE PLAN in consultation with the Traditional Owners.
+7.12 WORK IN COLLABORATION WITH PARTNERS TO IMPLEMENT THE

+Applying adaptive management processes, ie. in relation to bushfire management and revegetation in consultation with the Traditional Owners.
 These processes will continue to develop and become more refined as they become more utilised throughout the region.